Skip to main content

 • existing PLAYER.* status placeholders still work in text widgets

-• PLAYER.FUNDS shows the current player funds
+• PLAYER.FUNDS shows the raw current player wallet in base units

 • PLAYER.<ATTR> shows a player attribute value